vocdoni/docs/docs/architecture/components/gateway.md

 ### Pin a file

-This method allows administrators to pin already existing remote content, so it is available through the Gateway itself.
+This method allows administrators to pin already existing remote content, so it remains available on IPFS.

 ```json
 {